rahuldesar/triyaa/src/content/decap_statics/homepage.md

 title: Homepage
 cta:
   heading: Interested in working with us
-  description: " -- TODO: BETTER LAYOUT -- We are an animation studio founded by artists and filmmakers who
+  description: ' -- TODO: BETTER LAYOUT -- We are an animation studio founded by artists and filmmakers who
     believe that every creative project starts with a great idea.
-We bring our love of craft and storytelling to everything we do, from advertising and interactive to music videos and original content."
+We bring our love of craft and storytelling to everything we do, from advertising and interactive to music videos and original content.'
   button:
     text: Work with us
     link: /contact